cranchange/cran_change.org/letter.md

 9. Publish a succession plan for the CRAN administrators nearing retirement
 10. Publish an account of resources CRAN receives, detailing how they are spent

 The first reaction to our proposal is likely to be: "We're just volunteers, we don't have the resources to do this".
-We would counter that being under-resourced does not excuse problems with CRAN administrative practices, rather it provides further evidence that reform is required.
+A counter argument to that is that being under-resourced does not excuse problems with CRAN administrative practices, rather it provides further evidence that reform is required.

 ## Supporting this petitiion